 I can honestly say that because of Chuck, I was inspired to become a better man.

 Chuck Norris didn’t get where he was on his own.
-During this same time period, Chuck was training the legendary actor, Steve McQueen.The word is McQueen encouraged Chuck to take acting lessons at the MGM Studios.
+At that time, Chuck was training the legendary actor, Steve McQueen.The word is McQueen encouraged Chuck to take acting lessons at the MGM Studios.
 I guess he did.
 In the past forty-six years, Chuck’s stared and appeared in over forty films and television shows.

-Are there people in your life who’ve called you to greatness?
-A coach, teacher, parent or relative, a sibling, a neighbor, someone at work?
+Who are the people in your life who’ve called you to greatness?
+A coach, teacher, parent or relative, a sibling, a neighbor, someone at work, a stranger?
 Have you thanked them?
 If not, follow-up.
 Let them know what they mean to you.
 Chuck, if you’re reading this, thanks.